 When you receive a transfer offer from a relevant Springer Nature journal, Freshdesk receives your name, email address and country details.
 We will only use this data to communicate with you about transferring your paper, and neither we nor Freshworks will disclose your personal data to third parties.”

-We work closely with Zapnito to provide Springer Nature authors and other contributors from the research community with optional solutions to write unedited community blog posts, as well as content, training, and discussion for our editorial board members.
+We work closely with Zapnito to provide Springer Nature authors and other contributors from the research community with optional services to write unedited community blog posts, as well as content, training, and discussion for our editorial board members.
 Zapnito (Zapnito Ltd. Mindspace 9th Floor, 9 Appold Street, London, EC2A 2AP, UK) is a SaaS community platform built to showcase expertise.

 - Zapnito provides online communities.
 Some of this material is freely available, some if it is only available to registrants.
 When you visit the online communities on Zapnito for informational reasons without setting up an account, only limited personal data will be processed to provide you with the website itself.
 This may include: your IP address; your device type, name and IDs; the date and time of your requests; the content of your requests; information on your browser version; your screen resolution; information on your operating system, including language settings.
 We use such information only to assist us in providing an effective service and to collect broad demographic information for anonymised, aggregated use.

-- By registering and accepting the terms & conditions, further personal data will be processed in the scope of such solutions.
+By registering and accepting the terms & conditions, further personal data will be processed in the scope of such services.
 Access to registrant/subscription content is provided via a personal account with us.
 If you create a personal login with us then we will store and process the following: Information (such as your name, user name and email address) that is provided by registration; Information in connection with an account sign-in facility (e.g. log-in and password details); Communications sent by you (e.g. via e-mail or website communication forms).
 The information that is necessary for the performance of the service is labelled accordingly.
 For this, the legal basis is Article 6 sec.
 1 sent.
 1 lit. b GDPR.

 When posting a comment your name or username will be made public.
 When you post a comment we will retain some of your personal data such as your IP address and name and other metadata such as time of posting.
 This is necessary to defend ourselves from possible liability claims that may arise from unlawful comments posted by you.
 For this, the legal basis is Article 6 sec.
 1 sent.
 1 lit. f GDPR, legitimate interest.